Gujarat government does a volte-face on Internet ban

 In a late-night press statement, Minister of State for Home Pradipsinh Jadeja stated that the Home Department did not issue any direction to ban Net services during the Panchayat Mandal exam in which 6.7 lakh candidates are to participate across the state.

-The government’s initial decision of imposing the Net curfew was criticised by the Aam Aadmi Party (AAP), as it linked the ban to Delhi Chief Minister Arvind Kejriwal’s scheduled rally in Surat on Sunday.
+The government’s initial decision of imposing the Net curfew was criticised by the Aam Admi Party , as it linked the ban to Delhi Chief Minister Arvind Kejriwal’s scheduled rally in Surat on Sunday.

 “Using the exam as an excuse, the government has banned mobile-based Internet services so that Arvind Kejriwal’s rally does not get wider publicity,” said a statement issued by the AAP in Gujarat.